 This post is for you.

-When I was wondering about my boyfriend’s (now husband’s) love for me back in the day, I could have used some helpful resources to point me in the right direction.
+When I was wondering about my boyfriend’s (now husband’s) love for me back in the day (you can read all about that here), I could have used some helpful resources to point me in the right direction.
 My boyfriend wasn’t always very verbal, and, in fact, he took several months to say “I love you” after I’d said it to him.
 But in the intervening months, I had a strong sense that he did love me, even if he was hesitant to say the words.
 They always say that actions speak louder than words, and I believe this wholeheartedly.

 Now, years later, I not only get to hear the words spoken every day, but I see piles of evidence that he loves me.
 It is in his actions and his treatment of me.
 His willingness to stick it out through hard times, to put me first even when it’s challenging, and simply to show up and be there for me.

 What I’ve learned is that love comes in a variety of ways, and so often it is without words.
 I want to share a bit of what I’ve learned with you, distilled into 10 signs that can help you know you’re loved.
 I’m not an expert, but I am in a happy and loving marriage of 3+ years with a man I’ve been with for almost 8 years.
 We’ve struggled and dealt with a lot and come through it stronger and wholly committed for life.